muziFiona/Advanced-Creative-Coding-1/session7.md

 * Can you change the colour of the circle based on the y dimension?
 Make a note of the effect this has.

-Now memorise what you've done, and try to rewrite it from scratch.

-* Look at this method instead: https://live.codecircle.com/d/95mNjRe3b7HLmsGw4
+* Look at this method instead: https://mimicproject.com/code/ff025d22-ab74-dccd-2e0e-55b8bc6cdb60

 What is the main difference?
 Does it matter?